 - 24/7 online portal, CareerConnect (careers.lafilm.edu)

 - Career advisement

 - Resume and interview prep

 - Internship and job search

-- Resource library

 - Employer presentations and on-campus interviews

 - Alumni Association

-Career Development Advisors are located on the 6th floor of Building 2 (6353 Sunset Blvd.) and are available by appointment in person, by phone, or via Zoom to assist students during weekday hours (Monday through Friday, 9:30{AM} to 5:30{PM} PST) or by phone at 323.769.2716.
+Career Development Advisors are located on the 6th floor of Building 2 (6353 Sunset Blvd.) and are available by appointment in person, by phone, or via Zoom to assist students during weekday hours (Monday through Friday, 9:30{AM} to 5:30{PM} PT).
+For more information, Career Development is reachable via phone at 323.769.2716.